fission/docs.fission.io/docs/content/usage/functions.en.md

 ### Test and debug function

-You can directly test a function using test command.
+You can run a function using the test command.
 If the function call succeeds, it will output the function's response.
 ```bash
 $ fission fn test --name hello
 Hello, Fission!
 ```

-But if there is an error in function execution then the logs of function execution are displayed:
+But if there is an error in the function's execution (it returns HTTP >= 300), then the logs of function execution are displayed:
 ```bash
 $ fission fn test --name hello
 Error calling function hello: 500 Internal server error (fission)